HurgotDev/codeduck-cli/README.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page]()
+Feel free to check the [https://github.com/HurgotDev/epr-cli/issues]()

 ## 📝 License

-This project is [MIT](link-to-license) licensed.
+This project is [MIT](https://github.com/HurgotDev/epr-cli/blob/main/LICENSE) licensed.

 ---
 Made with ❤️ by the e-me team